Deep learning of committor for ion dissociation and interpretable analysis of solvent effects using atom-centered symmetry functions: Conclusions

 In this study, we identified the RC for the NaCl ion dissociation–association process using deep learning with the committor $p_B^*$ as the training target.
 The committor $p_B^*$ values were obtained by initial configurations obtained via umbrella sampling constrained along the interionic distance $r_{\mathrm{ion}}$, followed by 1 ps MD trajectories.
 To describe the solvent environment around the ions, we introduced ACSFs, $G^2$ and $G^5$, as CVs and used as input variables to the neural network.
 The model was trained by minimizing the cross entropy so that the relationship between $p_B^*$ and the RC $q$ followed the sigmoidal function, $p_\mathrm{B}(q)=(1+\tanh(q))/2$.

 To interpret the resulting RC $q$, we applied SHAP, an XAI technique.
-This analysis revealed that the ACSF descriptors, $G^5_{58}$ and $G^5_{1217}$, characterizing the O atom environment around Na ion and the O atoms within the hydration shell of Na and Cl ions, respectively make dominant contributions to the RC.
-Jung \textit{et al.} demonstrated the importance of ACSFs describing the water O atoms around cations, a finding consistent with our $G^5_{58}$.~\cite{jung2023Machineguided} Additionally, we clarified that $G^5_{1217}$, characterizing the O atoms within the hydration shells of Na and Cl, also makes a dominant contribution.
+This analysis revealed that the ACSF descriptors, $G^5_{58}$ and $G^5_{1217}$, characterizing the water O atom environment around Na ion and the water O atoms within the hydration shell of Na and Cl ions, respectively make dominant contributions to the RC.
+Notably, the SHAP analysis highlights $G^5_{58}$ as a dominant descriptor, in agreement with the governing relationship identified by the symbolic regression analysis.~\cite{jung2023Machineguided} This consistency supports the physical relevance of the learned functional form for the RC.
+Importantly, the functional form described by the symbolic regression analysis is consistent with the input features identified by SHAP, providing mutual validation between the two analyses.
+Additionally, the SHAP analysis clarified that $G^5_{1217}$, characterizing the O atoms within the hydration shells of Na and Cl, also makes a dominant contribution, which has not been emphasized in prior studies.
 We further demonstrated that these two ACSF descriptors effectively capture the water bridging structure essential to ion dissociation, as evidenced by their correlations with conventionally defined CVs such as the interionic water density $\rho$ and number of bridging water molecules $N_\mathrm{B}$.~\cite{mullen2014Transmission}

+Although, as outlined in the Introduction, Ballard and Dellago showed that the inclusion of the third solvation shell is required to accurately reproduce a committor distribution peaked around $p_\mathrm{B}^*$,~\cite{ballard2012Mechanism} $G^5_{58}$ and $G^5_{1217}$ contains information only for water molecules in the first solvation shell.
+Our candidate CVs included ACSFs with distance sensitivity up to $R_\mathrm{s}=9.0$ {\AA}, approximately corresponding to the third hydration shell, but these descriptors were not identified by SHAP as major contributors.
+This suggests that rearrangements of water molecules in the first hydration shell effectively effectively incorporates the influence of the second and third coordination shells.

 The RC obtained through our integrated approach, which combines committor based deep learning, ACSF descriptors, and XAI, provides a refined molecular picture of solvent effects.
 Moreover, this methodology offers a general strategy applicable to a wide range of condensed phase reactions in which solvent reorganization plays a crucial role.
 It can be extended to processes such as ligand binding, nucleation, and biomolecular conformational changes, where the solvent environment significantly influence the TS.